-Double glazing in London costs between £5,500 and £8,000 for a full 3-bed terraced house with uPVC windows – around 15–20% above the national average due to higher labour costs, parking restrictions, and the complexity of working on London’s older housing stock.
+Double glazing in London costs between £5,500 and £8,000 for a full 3-bed terraced house with uPVC windows.
+That is around 33-38% above the national average.
+Higher labour costs, parking restrictions and older housing all contribute.

-Individual uPVC casement windows cost £420–£720 each supplied and fitted.
-Aluminium frames cost more at £700–£1,000 per window, while timber frames – often required in conservation areas – range from £1,100–£1,650.
-All prices include 0% VAT on energy-saving materials, which applies to double glazing installations until March 2027.
+Individual uPVC casement windows cost £420-£720 each supplied and fitted.
+Aluminium frames cost more at £700-£1,000 per window, while timber frames – often required in conservation areas – range from £1,100-£1,650.
+These estimates include the standard 20% VAT treatment that applies to double glazing.
+GOV.UK lists secondary and double glazing among products that do not qualify for the reduced energy-saving-materials rate.

-London presents unique challenges for double glazing.
-The capital has over 1,000 conservation areas and 10,000+ listed buildings, many requiring timber sash windows or secondary glazing rather than standard uPVC replacements.
-In this guide, we cover London-specific costs, conservation area rules, borough-level pricing variation, government grants including the Warm Homes: Local Grant worth up to £30,000, and verified local installers.
+London presents unique challenges for double glazing: period housing, conservation areas and listed buildings can require timber sash windows, slim-profile frames or secondary glazing rather than standard uPVC replacements.
+In this guide, we cover London-specific costs, conservation area rules, borough-level pricing variation, the Warm Homes: Local Grant and installer checks.
+See the wider double glazing hub for related cost and product guides.

 FREE QUOTE COMPARISON